 8. Sun Oven

-I have the old style-this is a new style: All American Sun Oven Dehydrating and Preparedness Accessory Package
+I have the old style, this is a new style: All American Sun Oven

 I have two Sun Ovens because I have the old style which is fine, but I can only fit two loaves of bread in it at a time.
 So I purchased a second Sun Oven so I could bake multiple meals in them when I need too.
 If you have the sun these are an excellent way to bake.

 It may not even cook the food.
 You need the sun to cook with one of these.
-Here in Southern Utah, we have the sun, so it’s perfect for us to use.
+Here in Southern Utah, we have plenty of sunshine, so it’s perfect for us to use.
 And I love the fact that you don’t need any other cooking fuel, just the free rays from the sun!!

 Please let me know which emergency stove you like for your family.
 I would love to add it to my list.
 Here’s to being prepared for the unexpected.
 May God bless this world, Linda